Chris Larsen: Privacy activism and E-Loan sale (2001–2005)

-Prosper Marketplace (2005-2011)
+Prosper Marketplace (2005–2011)

-In 2005, Larsen and John Witchel co-founded Prosper Marketplace Larsen served as CEO.
+In 2005, Larsen and John Witchel co-founded Prosper Marketplace, with Larsen as CEO.
 From 2006 to 2009, Prosper operated a variable rate model, acting as an eBay-style online auction marketplace with lenders and borrowers ultimately determining loan rates using a Dutch auction-like system.
 Through the website, borrowers can request personal loans, while Prosper handles the servicing of the loan and distributes borrower payments and interest back to the loan investors.
 Prosper also makes borrowers' "credit grades" public, and verifies identities and select personal data.
 Larsen himself had funded 450 loans through the website as of 2008, with borrowers as diverse as homeowners, college students, credit-card users, and entrepreneurs.
 By 2008, Prosper had facilitated the funding of over $120 million in loans, with an average loan amount of $7,000.
 In 2008 Fast Company named Prosper to its Fast 50 List of the "most innovative companies of the year."

 The company soon ran into regulatory opposition from the U.S. Securities and Exchange Commission (SEC), as current loan regulations were focused on traditional banks, not technology startups.
 In 2008, Prosper filed its first prospectus with the SEC, changing its business model to use pre-set rates based on a formula evaluating each prospective borrower's credit risk.
 In 2011, Larsen was outwardly supportive of the Occupy Wall Street movement, raising money to help feed protesters at the nearby OWS encampment in San Francisco.
 By the end of the year, Prosper had facilitated $271 million in peer-to-peer loans, and the company had received a total of $74.5 million in funding from investors such as Jim Breyer, Tim Draper, Omidyar Network, Nigel Morris, and Court Coursey.
-On March 15, 2012, Larsen announced that he would be resigning from his role as CEO, though he remained Chairman of the company.
+On March 15, 2012, Larsen announced that he would be resigning from his role as CEO, though he remained chairman of the company.

-Founding OpenCoin (2012-2013)
+OpenCoin and Ripple Labs (2012–2020)

 In September 2012, Larsen co-founded the company OpenCoin, which began developing a new payment protocol called Ripple, based on a concept developed by Ryan Fugger.
 The Ripple protocol enables the instant and direct transfer of money between two parties.
 As such the protocol can circumnavigate the fees and wait times of the traditional correspondent banking system, and any type of currency can be exchanged including gold, airline miles, and rupees.

 To maintain security OpenCoin programmed Ripple to rely on a common ledger that is "managed by a network of independent validating servers that constantly compare their transaction records."
 Servers can belong to anyone including banks or market makers.
 The company also created its own form of digital currency in a manner similar to Bitcoin, using the currency to allow financial institutions to transfer money with negligible fees and wait-time.
 On May 14, 2013, OpenCoin announced that it had closed a second round of angel funding, and among their earliest investors were Andreessen Horowitz, Google Ventures, and IDG Capital Partners.